 After the system administrator configures the AvaTax integration, it is relatively seamless for end users.
-It can affect orders, invoices, address validation, and tax exemptions:
+It can affect orders, invoices, address validation, and tax exemptions.

 If an order includes an AvaTax-enabled tax profile, when you save the order record, a request is sent to AvaTax for tax amounts for each AvaTax-enabled line item code in the order.
-These tax amount are stored with the order.
+These tax amounts are stored with the order.
 Any edits to the line item codes in the order (e.g. changes to the total or changes to related AvaTax settings) will prompt a new request to AvaTax for an updated tax amount.

 In the totals section, you can click the AvaTax icon () to display a summary of the current tax values.
 This summary may also include any errors preventing the system from accurately calculating taxes (e.g. a typo in the shipping address State abbreviation).